sarahkatebyte/Stargazer/README.md

 - `get_todays_apod` - fetches today's Astronomy Picture of the Day
 - `get_celestial_bodies` - returns the full catalog

-This turns a database query into a conversational experience: *"What's in the sky tonight from 169 Madison Ave?"*
+This turns a database query into a conversational experience: *"What's in the sky tonight from *this address*?"*

 ## Key Design Decisions